MaxGruebmeyer/info1-sweeper/README.md

 ### Building via Taskfile

-The recommended way to build our project is via our project's [Taskfile](https://taskfile.dev/).
+The recommended way to build our project on Windows or Linux is via our project's [Taskfile](https://taskfile.dev/).
 Just run `task build` to build src to `./bin`.
 This also creates the executable `./bin/minesweeper.out`, which you can use to run the program.